ossf/scorecard/checks/checks.md

 This check tries to determine if the project runs tests before pull requests are merged.
 Running tests helps helps developers catch mistakes early on.
 A low score is considered 'Low' risk.
 The check works by looking for a set of well-known CI-system names in GitHub `CheckRuns` and `Statuses` among the recent commits (~30).
-A CI-system is considered well-known if its names contains any of the following: appveyor, buildkite, circleci, e2e, github-actions,  jenkins, mergeable, test, travis-ci.
+A CI-system is considered well-known if its name contains any of the following: appveyor, buildkite, circleci, e2e, github-actions,  jenkins, mergeable, test, travis-ci.
 The check succeeds if at least 75% of successful pull requests have at least one successful check associated with them.

 **Remediation steps**
 - Check-in scripts that run all the tests in your repository.